AD-SDL/camera_module_ros/README.md

 Launching the publisher
 - `ros2 launch camera_module_client camera_publisher.launch.py camera_name:=camera_module camera_number:=1`
 - Camera name refers to the node name which will also be used in the topic name.
-- Camera name refers to the device number
+- Camera number refers to the device number
 Launching the subscriber
 - `ros2 launch camera_module_client camera_subscriber.launch.py camera_name:=camera_module`
-- In order to subscribe to the correct camera publisher, correctponding node name should be entered to "camera_name" parameter
+- In order to subscribe to the correct camera publisher, corresponding node name should be entered to "camera_name" parameter